| Adobe Creative Suite 2 PremiumComprehensive suite of graphics, web and publishing

 format that converts images into vector based drawings you can

+better manipulate.
 PhotoShop the image

 editing tool is well suited to designing web based graphics and